fcambus/rrda/README.md

 RRDA is a REST API written in Go allowing to perform DNS queries over HTTP, and to get reverse PTR records for both IPv4 and IPv6 addresses.
 It outputs JSON-encoded DNS responses.

+The API allows to specify which name server to query (either recursive or authoritative), and can be used as a foundation to build DNS looking glasses.

 RRDA is a recursive acronym for "RRDA REST DNS API".

 ## Requirements